 Marketing plays a key role in these difficult conditions.
-For the German consumer, the brand is more important than the price when purchasing beer, and currently roughly eight million people are interested in information about beer.
+For the German consumer, the brand is more important than the price when purchasing beer, and currently roughly seven million people are interested in information about beer.
 Despite falling sales figures, advertising spending in the brewing industry has barely decreased, so that costs per hectoliter consumed have generally grown in the last 20 years.
 In terms of advertising distribution by channel in the media, leadership belongs to TV advertising.

-Pilsner is the leading type of beer, with a market share of roughly 60 percent.
-In retail, the half-liter bottle represents the most widespread packaging.
-Only roughly 20 percent of the beer market volume in Germany apply to gastronomy, while in Austria the share amounts to a third and in Switzerland to roughly half.
-The leading distribution channel for selling beer on the retail market are discounters and food retail stores.
+Pilsner is the leading type of beer, with a market share of roughly 63 percent.
+In retail, the returnable bottle represents the most widespread packaging.
+Only 18 percent of the beer market volume in Germany apply to gastronomy, while in Austria the share amounts to a third and in Switzerland to 40 percent.
+The leading distribution channels for selling beer on the retail market are discounters and food retail stores.

 The mixed beer drink segment, such as Radler or Alsterwasser, grew significantly at the beginning of the millennium, but has been stagnating for several years.
-Drinks mixed from beer and lemonade, which were sold mainly in hypermarkets and discounters, played the biggest role in this segment.
+Drinks mixed from beer and lemonade, which were sold mainly in food retail stores, played the biggest role in this segment.
 The market leader in Germany is the Karlsberg brewery with its brand Mixery.